avoneshen/Bridge-Calendar-App/README.md

 ## Getting Started

 I host this on Heroku.
-Sample installation:

-### Prerequisites

-You must set up the following files in the credentials folder:

-* calendarId.json - ID of the linked Google Calendar.
-* credentials.json - 10 Parameters for Google Calendar.
-Requires a Google service account.
-* secrets.js - Holds username, password and URL of the database (I use Mlab).
-Referenced in app.js
+See below for a sample installation.

+I use MongoDB for the database, and you will also need to configure a service account for Google Calendar.
+[Node JS Quickstart](https://developers.google.com/calendar/quickstart/nodejs).

 ### Installing

 The module requires the [Tower Bridge Lifts CLI application](https://github.com/aaparmeggiani/tower-bridge-lifts) by aaparmeggiani.
 Run the following to install:

 ```
 ruby -S gem install tower_bridge_lifts
 ```

-I encountered some issues with [tzInfo on windows](https://github.com/tzinfo/tzinfo/issues/37), so you may also need to run:
+If using jruby, you may also need to install [tzInfo](https://github.com/tzinfo/tzinfo/issues/37):

 ```
 gem install tzinfo-data